ryanantonydunn/nextjs-starter/README.md

 ### 2. Set up a component structure

 In this starter all styles, components and API code is inside an `src` folder in the root of the project.
+Components live inside folders and are generally co-located with all related files (eg: tests, styles and storybook stories).
 The folder structure looks like this:

 ```
 - src